-And sometimes it helps to pull out statistics:
+And sometimes it helps to pull out statistics.
+Here are examples relevant for youth in foster care:

 The reason why we want to provide 1:1 support to [STUDENT NAME] with this process is because we know that 50% of high school students in foster care are held back in 9th grade, and less than half go on to graduate.